 We’ve put together a handy guide with the best attractions and events to give you a true taste of life in Manchester.

 If you want, history, landscape and a large dose of greenery, then look no further.
-The National Trust’s Dunham Massey, Cheshire, is a Georgian house with garden for all seasons and an ancient deer park, perfect for cream teas and spotting wildlife.
+The National Trust’s Dunham Massey, Cheshire, is a Georgian house a with garden for all seasons and an ancient deer park, perfect for cream teas and spotting wildlife.
 Plus, it’s only a fifteen-minute walk from the Vegetarian Society Cookery School.

 Red or blue – what’s your team?
 It’s time to pick your side and catch the tram to Manchester United’s Old Trafford football ground or Man City’s Etihad Campus.
 Whichever stadium you choose to visit, you’re in for a good game!